kcirtapfromspace/daap-payroll-duckdb/README.md

-# 🥪 The Jaffle Shop 🦘
+# 🥪 The DAAP Payroll 🦘
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/dbt-labs/jaffle-shop-template?quickstart=1)
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dbt-labs/jaffle-shop-template)

-This is a template for creating a fully functional dbt project for teaching, learning, writing, demoing, or any other scenarios where you need a basic project with a synthesized jaffle shop business.
+This is a template for creating a fully functional dbt project for teaching, learning, writing, demoing, or any other scenarios where you need a basic project with a synthesized payroll data for a business.
 We recommend beginners use the following steps to open this project right here on GitHub in a Codespace.
 If you're a little more experienced with devcontainers and want to go faster 🏎️, you can use the Gitpod link above for a quicker startup and deeper feature set.

 ## How to use